arialpew/bs-dynamic-import/README.md

 **Note :** when using **"DynamicImport.import"** you should provide ".bs.js" extension (or configure your bundler to recognize ".bs.js" extension as ".js" extension).

-**Note :** if you import wrong module or a path who doesn't exist, compiler will not complain so be carefull about this situation when you move/rename file, like with JavaScript module.
+**Note :** if you import wrong module or a path who doesn't exist, compiler will not complain so be careful about this situation when you move/rename file, like with JavaScript module.

 4) After module is dynamically imported, you can use **"Js.Promise.then_"** and "repack" the anonymous module with correct module type.
 If you use wrong module type or forgot to provide it, you will face compiler error.